Abdur-RasheedAde/Sentiment-Analysis-of-Fabric-Data-Engineering-Project-of-NewsData/README.md

 While building the visualization, the following KPIs were considered;
 1. Count of each review (positive, negative, neutral and mixed
 2. Percentage of each review type
+3. Total Review
-3. Review by Country
+4. Review by Country
-4. Review by category...
+5. Review by category...

 ## Report Design and Visualization
 + The Report Canvas was designed in Power Point and imported to PowerBI as canvas background.